duckdb/duckdb-web/docs/guides/data_viewers/tableau.md

 The documentation on how to install and use the connector is in its repository, but essentially you will need the [`duckdb_jdbc.taco`](https://github.com/hawkfish/duckdb-taco/raw/main/packaged-connector/duckdb_jdbc.taco) file.
-The current version of the Taco is not signed, you will need to launch Tableau with signature validation disabled.
+The current version of the Taco is not signed, so you will need to launch Tableau with signature validation disabled.
 (Despite what the Tableau documentation says, the real security risk is in the JDBC driver code, not the small amount of JavaScript in the Taco.)